 Pork loin is a versatile cut of meat that can be cooked in a variety of ways.
 It’s typically an easy cut of meat to find, and it's tasty to boot.
 Learning how to cook pork loin can entirely open up your recipe repertoire.
 You can go savory with our Slow-Cooker Pork Recipe, sweet with roasted fruit in our Roast Pork Fresh Pear Salsa or savory-sweet combinations with our Bacon-Wrapped Pork Loin Fruity Mole.
 Whatever pork tenderloin recipes you choose, we will teach you several different ways to cook it!

 Roasting pork loin is one of the simplest ways to learn how to cook pork loin, but it provides an endless variety of dishes to try.
 The first step is to heat your oven to 350° degrees Fahrenheit.
 While you’re heating the oven, season the pork loin.
 Pepper is only the beginning.
 Chopped herbs, spices, garlic, BBQ sauce and marinades can all be used to season the pork.
 Follow some recipes like our Citrus Roasted Pork Loin or Seasoned Thyme Pork Roast to get a hang of ingredient amounts and timing, and then you can get creative on how you like to season.
-Place the meat in a shallow baking dish and cook it for about 20-25 minutes per pound or until a thermometer reads 145°F. If you want to try some more fantastic roasted pork tenderloin recipes, check out our Roast Pork Loin or Crusted Roast Pork with White Beans.
+Place the meat in a shallow baking dish and cook it for about 20-25 minutes per pound or until a thermometer reads 145°F. If you want to try some more fantastic roasted pork tenderloin recipes, check out our Bacon-Wrapped Pork Tenderloin or Baked Pork Tenderloin with Vegetables.

 The slow cooker is another great way to cook if you’re looking for low-maintenance pork tenderloin recipes.
 Pork loin can be cut into pieces like Shredded Slow-Cooker Pork Tacos or cooked whole like the Slow-Cooker Cranberry Orange Pork Roast.
 Follow the directions for exact cooking times for each type of recipe so you don’t run the risk of drying anything out.
 More weeknight slow cooker ideas include Slow-Cooker Sweet and Sour Pork and our basic Slow-Cooker Pork Recipe.